Franziska-Leite/PowerBI-Dashboards/README.md

-# Resultados-PowerBI-Dashboard
+# PowerBI-Dashboards
-Power BI Dashboard for the evaluation of results
+A collection of my dashboards created with Power BI :)